gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receive the Joining Response {#ssec-join-resp-processing}

-Upon receiving the Joining Response, the joining node retrieves the Group Manager's public key from the 'kdc_cred' parameter.
+Upon receiving the Joining Response, the joining node retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter.
 The joining node MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter of the Joining Response as defined below (REQ21).

 * If the group is not a pairwise-only group, the PoP evidence is a signature.
-The joining node verifies it by using the public key of the Group Manager, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.
+The joining node verifies it by using the public key of the Group Manager from the received authentication credential, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.

 * If the group is a pairwise-only group, the PoP evidence is a MAC.
-The joining node recomputes the MAC through the same process taken by the Group Manager when computing the value of the 'kdc_cred_verify' parameter (see {{ssec-join-resp}}), with the difference that the joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager.
+The joining node recomputes the MAC through the same process taken by the Group Manager when computing the value of the 'kdc_cred_verify' parameter (see {{ssec-join-resp}}), with the difference that the joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager from the received authentication credential.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Joining Response.

 In case of failed verification of the PoP evidence, the joining node MUST stop processing the Joining Response and MAY send a new Joining Request to the Group Manager (see {{ssec-join-req-sending}}).